Tando Qaiser: History

 At about the time of the invasion of Sindh by the British East India Company in A.D.
 1843 which led to the battles of Miani and Dabo, Tando Qaiser was a thriving town led by Qaiser's great grandsons Ghulam Ali and Ghulam Hussain.
 Ghulam Hussain was martyred whilst Ghulam Ali was wounded at the Battle of Miani where both fought against the army of the East India Company under the command of General Charles Napier.
 Many other men from Tando Qaiser were also martyred or wounded at Miani and Dabo.
 Thereafter the British occupied Sindh and the supremacy of the Baluch tribes in Sindh came to an end.
 The British gave favours to those who gave allegiance to them and awarded titles such as 'Sir' and 'Nawab' as well as grants of lands.
 In particular, the Hindu community greatly benefited and grew in wealth and prominence.
 The Sindhi community also benefited.
 The Hindu Thakurs of Tando Qaiser became highly successful in business, trade, and industry.
 Mango produced in Tando Qaiser were sold in the markets of Mumbai (formerly Bombay) by the Thakurs.
 They also established a cotton factory in Tando Qaiser in the early part of the 20th century but due to the independence of Pakistan in 1947, they left Tando Qaiser and their established cotton factory was sold to Haji Wahi Dino Pahore.
 With that, industrialisation ended in Tando Qaiser.

 Education

 The opening of Agriculture College, and then Sindh Agriculture University in Tando Jam, left a great impact on the social set-up of Tando Qaiser.
 A large number of youths from Tando Qaiser graduated from that university.
-Although most of them are Nizamani and Khaskheli and Dayo communities, other like Khore, Qaboolani youths graduated from that Agriculture University.
+Although most of them are Nizamani and Khaskheli and Dayo communities, other like Khore youths graduated from that Agriculture University.

 The literacy rate in Tando Qaiser is high.There are a large number of graduates in different areas, including agriculture, medical, engineering, business administration, information technology and education.

 A number of educated people from Tando Qaiser have migrated to other countries, including Australia, Sweden, UK, USA and Canada.